Retired64/termux-dev-plus/README.md

 <h2>Argument (new)</h2>

-> You can create projects or save tokens and notes using the "new" argument with its respective options:
+> You can create projects or save tokens and notes using the (new) argument with its respective options:

 ```bash
 dev new token